jadebustos/digital-cv/speaker.md

 ## 2003

-- 🇪🇸**The scientific computing tool Yacas**, Extraordinary Course on GNU/Linux Tools for University Students of the University of Salamanca, From April 4th to 12th.
+- 🇪🇸 **The scientific computing tool Yacas**, Extraordinary Course on GNU/Linux Tools for University Students of the University of Salamanca, from April 4th to 12th.

 ## 2002